Granados-Efra/efrain-dev-portfolio-chatbot/README.md

-# 💬 Efraín Granados Resume Chatbot API
+# 💬 Efrain Granados Resume Chatbot API

 This is a lightweight Django-based API that connects to a conversational AI assistant trained on the resume of **Efraín Granados**.
 It uses **Gemini 1.5 Flash** to answer questions related to his professional background, experience, and technical skills.